 - Design & Evaluation of Mental Health Programmes

 - Epidemiology of Infectious Diseases

 Several scholarship options are available.
 Please check the institute website for more information.

 Up to date information on tuition fees can be found on the LSHTM website.

-Graduates from this program work in global health, health service management, in health programs in low-income countries, in NGOs, and in research.
+Graduates from this programme work in global health, health service management, in health programmes in low-income countries, in NGOs, and in research.

 Below you will find just a few of the positions and organisations that our graduates from this course have entered.
 Please note that this is a small, representative sample of the types of organisations and roles that graduates enter, and is not comprehensive.

 Example job titles